Kids in the City

 Hiking with children in PolandAttractions of the Strążyska Valley:

-• At the end of the valley, there is the Strążyska Glade (Polana Strążyska) with a really small hut where you can have lunch (pierogi, soup, sausage, oscypek cheese etc.) or something sweet (eg. the flagship dessert of Tatra huts – apple pie/szarlotka and tea with cranberry jam).
-Inside the hut, there is little space – when the weather is rainy or when a school trip arrives, it gets very busy there.
-When the weather is nice, you can sit outside at one of the many wooden benches with a view of Giewont Mountain (it is a very characteristic mountain with a huge cross on the top)
+• At the end of the valley, there is the Strążyska Glade (Polana Strążyska) with a tiny hut where you can have lunch (pierogi, soup, sausage, oscypek cheese, etc.) or something sweet (eg, the flagship dessert of Tatra huts – apple pie/szarlotka and tea with cranberry jam).
+The hut has little space – it gets busy when the weather is rainy or a school trip arrives.
+When the weather is nice, you can sit outside at one of the many wooden benches with a view of Giewont Mountain (it is a very characteristic mountain with a massive cross on the top)

 • Hike time up: 40 minutes